mysteryx93/HanumanInstitute.MvvmDialogs/README.md

 - Default naming convention, for `ViewModels/MainViewModel`, FantasticFiasco looks for `Views/Main`.
 This version looks for `Views/MainView`.
 - Maps view models to views using Avalonia's ViewLocator design that is easily customizable.
 - Logging is done using standard ILogging interface
+- Supports view navigation on mobile devices with Avalonia!

 ## Contributions Are Welcomed